luciolucio/holi/doc/CUSTOM.md

 bash new-holi-project.sh
 ```

-Next, follow the instructions in the README of the generated project to create
-your holiday calendar definition files and generate your jar
+Open the generated project and follow the instructions in its README to create holiday definition files

-Import the generated jar as a dependency into your project, it will expose the same API as holi
+of your own and generate a jar.
+It will expose the same API as holi.